mfep/genee/README.md

     -g, --graph-days <graph-days>
             How many days each period should contain.
 When not provided, its value is loaded from persistent configuration file
+    -l, --list-previous-days <list-previous-days>
+            Specifies the number of days from the diary that should be printed in a tabular format

         --max-displayed-cols <max-displayed-cols>
             Specifies the maximum allowed width of the terminal output.
 When not provided, its value is loaded from persistent configuration file